kneasle/kneasle.github.io/main-page/about-me.md

 Hello!
 I'm Ben White-Horne, and I'm a sofware developer based in Cambridge, UK.
-During the day, I work at [MathWorks](https://mathworks.com/) (of MATLAB fame) working mostly in C++.
-Before this, I studied Computer Science at St Anne's College, Oxford.
+During the day, I work at [Cadence](https://www.cadence.com/en_US/home.html), writing chip optimizations in C++.
+Before this, I worked at MathWorks and before that, I studied Computer Science at St Anne's College, Oxford.

 Outside of work, I often work on coding projects (such as this site) using whatever tech best suits the project.
 Many of these projects (like [Wheatley](https://github.com/kneasle/wheatley) and